Many young lives were changed when Roxy Music made their debut on Top of the Pops in 1972. Tony Barrell remembers it well

 Back in the early Seventies, Earth was a different planet from the one we inhabit today

-It’s often said that Roxy seemed to arrive from another planet.
+It has often been said that Roxy seemed to arrive from another planet.
 But back in the early Seventies, Earth was itself a different planet from the one we inhabit today, as shown by the musical entertainment on offer.
 That evening, thousands of people missed that edition of Top of the Pops because they went out to gigs.
 They went to the Talk of the Town in London’s West End to see the New Seekers, who sang swingolanga hits like ‘I’d Like to Teach the World to Sing (In Perfect Harmony)’, or they went to Margate to see Gary Glitter, or to Manchester to see Andy Williams croon ‘Moon River’.
 Or they went to the Growling Budgie (seriously) in Ilford, Essex, to enjoy the noodlings of the neo-medievalist prog band Fruupp.
-I feel sorry for those people, and very lucky to have stayed at home.
+I feel sorry for those people, and very lucky to have stayed at home. ♦

 © 2018 Tony Barrell